Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ### Coding Style

-1. Use f-strings for output formation (except logging when we stay with lazy `logging.info("Hello %s!`, name);
+1. Use f-strings for output formation (except logging when we stay with lazy `logging.info("Hello %s!", name)`.
 2. Black code formatter is used using `pre-commit` hook.

 ### Documentation